House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 DEWALT DW682K Plate Joiner Kit

-We usually expect DEWALT tools to be top performers, but the DW682K Plate Joiner Kit offered middle-of-the-pack performance instead.
+We usually expect DEWALT tools to be top performers, but the DW682K Plate Joiner Kit offered a middle-of-the-pack performance instead.
 It’s lacking in some key areas that hold it back.
 At nearly 10 pounds, it’s a pretty stout machine that’s difficult to use vertically for cutting into board faces.
 And you only get 3 depth stops for 0, 10, and 20 biscuits, unlike other brands that offered 6 or 7 depth stops.

 Still, there are plenty of things to like about this joiner.
 For instance, it’s got a fence that adjusts from 0°-90° with a stop at 45° for joining mitered edges.
 When doing stationary work, this joiner clamps down to the bench for improved stability.
 There’s even a dust port you can attach your vacuum to in order to keep your area free of sawdust and completely visible.